-Queen Katharine Academy Mountsteven Avenue Walton, Peterborough PE4 6HX www.qka.education

-Tel: 01733 383888
+Queen Katharine Academy Mountsteven Avenue Walton Peterborough PE4 6HX e: info@qka.education w: www.qka.education Tel: 01733 383888

-Child Protection Policy This policy should be read, and used, in conjunction with: - All other policies related to Good Behaviour, Admissions and Anti bullying Rights of the child Article 28 based on FAIRNESS and EQUALITY (RRSA Article) "Every child has the right to an education.
+Safeguarding and Child Protection Policy This policy should be read, and used, in conjunction with: - All other policies related to Good Behaviour, Admissions and Anti bullying Rights of the child Article 28 based on FAIRNESS and EQUALITY (RRSA Article) "Every child has the right to an education.
 Secondary education must be available to every child.
 Discipline in schools must respect children's human dignity."
-This includes: • The R IGHT to learn and be taught • The R IGHT to be respected • The R IGHT to be safe Reviewing By: - Academy Committee Last Updated / Revi ewed & Approved by Governors on: October 2021 Date of next scheduled review: - October 2022 Responsible officer / Member of Staff / Role: - Deputy y Principal Name: - Vero nica Giaquinto
+This includes: The RIGHT to learn and be taught The RIGHT to be respected The RIGHT to be safe Reviewing By: - Academy Committee Last Updated / Reviewed & Approved by Governo September 2022 Date of next scheduled review: - September 2023 Responsible officer / Member of Staff / Role: - Deput Role: - Deputy Principal Name: - Veronica Giaquinto nica Giaquinto

-INTRODUCTION
+1. INTRODUCTION

+{tc ".
+INTRODUCTION"\I}
-Queen Katharine Academy fully recognises the responsibility it has under section 175 of the Education Act 2002, to have arrangements in place to safeguard and promote the welfare of children.

-This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2021).
-All staff must be made aware of their duties and responsibilities under Part One of this document, which are set out below.

-Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education', 2021 and 'What to do if you're worried a child is being abused: Advice for practitioners' (March 2015) if they are working directly with children.
-For those staff who do not work directly with children or where English is a second language, Annex A can be issued instead but this is a matter for the academy to decide.

-Through their day-to-day contact with pupils and direct work with families all staff in school have a responsibility to:

-- Identify concerns early to prevent them from escalating; - Provide a safe environment in which children can learn; - Identify children who may benefit from early help; - Know what to do if a child tells them he/she is being abused or neglected; - Follow the referral process if they have a concern.

-This policy sets out how the school's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.
-Our policy applies to all staff, paid and unpaid, working in the school including governors.
+- 1.1 Queen Katharine Academy fully recognises the responsibility it has under section 175 of the Education Act 2002 to have arrangements in place to safeguard and promote the welfare of children. - 1.2 This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2022).
+All staff must be made aware of their duties and responsibilities under Part One of this document, which are set out below. - 1.3 Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education', 2022 and 'What to do if you're worried a child is being abused: Advice for practitioners' (March 2015) if they are working directly with children.
+For those staff who do not work directly with children Annex A can be issued instead but this is a matter for the school/college to decide. - 1.4 Through their day-to-day contact with pupils and direct work with families all staff in school have a responsibility to: - Identify concerns early to prevent them from escalating; - Provide a safe environment in which children can learn; - Identify children who may benefit from early help; - Know what to do if a child tells them he/she is being abused or neglected; - Follow the referral process if they have a concern. - 1.5 This policy sets out how the Academy's local Academy Committee and Thomas Deacon Education Trust Trustees discharge their statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the Academy.
+Our policy applies to all staff, paid and unpaid, working in the Academy including Academy Committee Members.
 Teaching assistants, mid-day supervisors, office staff as well as teachers can be the first point of disclosure for a child.
-Concerned parents/carers may also contact the school and its governors.

-It is consistent with the Safeguarding Children Partnership Board procedures.
+Concerned parents/carers may also contact the school and its Academy Committee. - 1.6 It is consistent with the Safeguarding Children Partnership Board procedures.

-There are four main elements to our policy:
+1.7 There are four main elements to our policy: